What is Speech-Language Pathology? Complete Guide & Benefits

 Speech therapists are experts in communication and swallowing disorders, and, like most health professions, work alongside medical doctors to treat chronic conditions and acute trauma.

-Combining a rich scientific education with hundreds of hours observing skilled clinicians, speech-language pathologists provide noninvasive care for a diverse array of different conditions.
+Combining a rich scientific education with hundreds of hours observing skilled clinicians, speech-language pathologists provide care to individuals of all ages and backgrounds.

-Some examples of how speech pathologists improve the lives of their patients include:
+Some examples of how speech pathologists improve the lives of their clients include:

 Speech-Language Pathology vs Occupational Therapy: What’s the Difference?